akretion/akaidoo/README.md

 ---

-**Akaidoo** extends the powerful [manifestoo](https://github.com/acsone/manifestoo) CLI to pinpoint and list all relevant source files (Python models, XML views, wizards) from a specific Odoo addon and its *entire* dependency tree.
+**Akaidoo** extends the powerful [manifestoo](https://github.com/acsone/manifestoo) CLI to pinpoint and list all relevant source files (Python models, XML views, wizards, reports, and even OpenUpgrade migration scripts) from a specific Odoo addon and its *entire* dependency tree.
 It's designed to streamline your development workflow by quickly providing the focused context you need.

 ## The "Why" of Akaidoo

 The Odoo framework and the extensive OCA (Odoo Community Association) ecosystem represent a colossal codebase – millions of lines spread across hundreds of repositories.
-When you're deep in development or debugging a particular module, you're typically concerned with that module and its direct or indirect dependencies.
+When you're deep in development, debugging, or planning a migration for a particular module, you're typically concerned with that module and its direct or indirect dependencies.
 This usually boils down to a manageable set (e.g., 10-50 modules), not the entire universe.

 Akaidoo bridges this gap by helping you:

 *   🔍 **Focus Your View:** Instantly see only the files relevant to your current task.
-*   🤖 **Boost AI Tools:** Feed precisely the right context to AI assistants like GitHub Copilot, Cursor, or Neovim's Avante for more accurate suggestions.
+*   🤖 **Boost AI Tools:** Feed precisely the right context to AI assistants like GitHub Copilot, Cursor, or Neovim's Avante for more accurate suggestions, especially powerful when including OpenUpgrade scripts for migration tasks.
 *   📝 **Streamline Editing:** Open all pertinent files in your editor with a single command.
 *   🧩 **Understand Scope:** Quickly grasp the breadth of an addon's interactions.
 *   🛠️ **Target Analysis:** Perform searches or static analysis on a well-defined subset of code.
+*   🚀 **Accelerate Migrations:** Gather module code, dependencies, and their corresponding OpenUpgrade migration scripts in one go.

 ## Key Features

 *   **Deep Dependency Traversal:** Leverages `manifestoo` to accurately resolve all direct and transitive dependencies.
-*   **Intelligent File Collection:** Gathers `.py` (models, root files) and `.xml` (views, wizards) from the identified addons.
+*   **Intelligent File Collection:** Gathers `.py` (models, root files) and `.xml` (views, wizards, reports) from the identified addons.
+*   **OpenUpgrade Script Integration:** Optionally include all migration scripts from a specified OpenUpgrade repository for the target addon and its dependencies (`-u, --openupgrade`).
 *   **Flexible Addon Discovery:**
     *   Use Odoo configuration files (`-c, --odoo-cfg`).
     *   Specify addon paths directly (`--addons-path`).
     *   Auto-detect from an importable `odoo` package.
 *   **Granular Filtering:**
-    *   Include/exclude specific file types (models, views, wizards).
+    *   Include/exclude specific file types (models, views, wizards, reports).
-    *   Focus *only* on models, views, or wizards.
+    *   Focus *only* on models or views.
     *   Exclude Odoo core addons (`--exclude-core`) or common framework addons (`--exclude-framework`).
     *   Intelligently skip trivial `__init__.py` files.
 *   **Versatile Output Modes:**